kubak333/agart-landing-page/README.md

 No installation is required as this is a simple project based on static HTML, CSS and image files.
 Just open the index.html file in your browser.

 ## Preview
-Preview of the page is available [at this link](kubak333.github.io/agart-landing-page)
+Preview of the page is available at: kubak333.github.io/agart-landing-page

 ## Contact Us
 If you have questions or comments about this project, you can contact me by email: kubak333@gmail.com